Step-based checkpointing with high-level algorithmic differentiation: Forward and adjoint calculations

 The computational graph for two timesteps of the numerical model is visualized in Figure~\ref{fig:stommel_2}.
-In this visualization the nodes of the graph correspond to the equations, computing the variable indicated in black.
-Directed edges indicate the earlier equations on whose solution variables computed in later equations depend.
-Parameters are defined to be dependencies which are required in the calculation of a forward variable, but which are not computed by solving earlier forward equations.
+In this visualization the nodes of the graph correspond to the operations, computing values for the variables indicated in black.
+Directed edges indicate the earlier variables -- in terms of the operations that compute their values -- which are dependencies for later operations.
+Parameters are defined to be dependencies which do not have a value computed by earlier operations.
 In the visualization these are indicated in blue.
-The parameters could alternatively appear as additional nodes in the graph -- although later an auxiliary step indicating parameters of interest will play a similar role.
+The parameters could alternatively be introduced using additional nodes in the graph -- later an auxiliary step indicating parameters of interest will play a similar role.
 Steps are indicated with red rectangles.

-For example, equation 0 in step 0 corresponds to the assignment $\psi \gets \psi_0$, where the initial stream function $\psi_0$ is a parameter.
-Equation 6 in step 0 corresponds to the solution of a discrete Poisson equation, inverting the relative vorticity $\zeta$ to obtain the stream function $\psi$.
+For example, operation 0 in step 0 corresponds to the assignment $\psi \gets \psi_0$, where the initial stream function $\psi_0$ is a parameter.
+Operation 5 in step 0 corresponds to the solution of a discrete Poisson equation, inverting the relative vorticity $\zeta$ to obtain the stream function $\psi$.
 Step 0 corresponds to initialization and the first timestep, and step 1 to the second timestep and the evaluation of a functional.